leereilly/csi/README.md

 # Usage

-You can look up 2-6 digits NAICS codes and 2-4 digit SIC codes. **Pleaes note:** If you *ever* cast the String codes to Integers, you're gonna have a bad time.
+You can look up 2-6 digits NAICS codes and 2-4 digit SIC codes. **Please note:** If you *ever* cast the String codes to Integers, you're gonna have a bad time.
 SIC code 011 is `011` as a String and `11` as an Integer.
 The more you know :dizzy:

 ```ruby